The Quillet

 2. a quip; a quibble, an evasive distinction

-Our farm is a suburban homestead on 2.5 acres in Albany, Oregon.
-We are a family operation, run by Nick and Tovee Esch, our two young daughters Indie and Ollie, and Tovee’s mother, Linda.
+Cherrywell Quillet is a small suburban homestead on 2.5 acres in North Albany, Oregon, where three generations care for a lively mix of dairy goats, poultry, pets, and gardens.
+Our farm is run by Nick and Tovee Esch, our daughters Indie and Ollie, and Tovee’s mother, Linda.
+Together, we’ve built a family‑centered, agrarian lifestyle rooted in stewardship, self‑sufficiency, and the everyday magic of raising animals.